zelam1/zelam1.github.io/FINALPROJECT.md

 ![Thunder(1)](https://user-images.githubusercontent.com/97987830/164995063-18351409-7843-4a44-b841-5c3ae091cbe0.png)

 **Sounds:**
-The background music was provided from Freesound. https://freesound.org/people/Mrthenoronha/sounds/513427/ /n \n The cotton candy and thunder sounds were generated using sfxr.
+The background music was provided from Freesound. https://freesound.org/people/Mrthenoronha/sounds/513427/

+The cotton candy and thunder sounds were generated using sfxr.
 All sound files can be found below in the ZIP files.